unruhe73/python-adventure-game-engine/DESCRIPTION_OF_THE_GAME_JSON_FILE.md

  2. blue_crystal_room_01;
  3. flyer_room_01.

 What does it mean `{egg_room_01}`?
 It’s a string that is defined into the related item.
-You’re seeing it in the **Items Section**.
+You’re getting more details about it in the **Items Section**.
 And, as said, **oven** has a bold output to focus user on it, like to say: "play a bit with the oven, use it".

 The description can have multiple content because of its state.
 If you want to define a multiple description you need to associate the state and its description in this way: